miriskalt/BaselTemperature/README.md

 The used data was collected personally.
 Goal of this is to better understand the periodicy of certain symptoms in order to predict these.

-A very important factor is here the increase of chocolate needs and the neccessary stocking beforehand to avoid dangerous chocolate deficiencies.
+The main objective is to predict the increase of chocolate needs and the timing of stocking up beforehand to avoid dangerous chocolate deficiencies.